-In association with the ACS Committee on International Activities, the Office of International Activities (OIA) is the indispensable resource that advises and helps the American Chemical Society, the chemistry community, and individual chemists to advance globally.
+In association with the ACS Committee on International Activities, ACS International Activities is the indispensable resource that advises and helps the American Chemical Society, the chemistry community, and individual chemists to advance globally.

-To effectively contribute to the global chemistry community and to engage our international members, it is important for ACS to build and sustain global relationships.
-HN Cheng, former Chair of the ACS International Activities Committee, recently wrote a C&EN article about it.
-Read "Building Global Relationships" here.
+To effectively contribute to the global chemistry community and to engage our international members, it is important for ACS to emphasize the importance of diversity and global inclusion.
+Ellene Contis, Chair of the ACS International Activities Committee, recently wrote a C&EN article about it.
+Read "Energizing global thinking as part of ACS’s diversity and inclusion efforts" here.

 International Division White Paper